oscar-project/oscar-website/content/home/corpus.md

 ## The Unshuffled OSCAR

-Due to ethic and copyright reasons, the unshuffled OSCAR is not currently distributed freely, if you need a copy of any of the unshuffled sub-corpora, please contact us using the contact form down below.
+If you need a copy of any of the unshuffled sub-corpora, please contact us using the contact form down below.
 Please include your name, affiliation, contact details, which languages do you need and a brief description of how you intend to use OSCAR.
 We will evaluate your request and answer accordingly.

+{{% callout note %}}
+The unshuffled OSCAR is now available in [HuggingFace’s datasets library](https://huggingface.co/docs/datasets/)
+{{% /callout %}}
+They have obtained our permission to redistribute the unshuffled OSCAR and they allow users to download a corpus all at once as opposed to file by file.
+You can get more information about how to download OSCAR using their library by visiting [OSCAR's dataset card](https://huggingface.co/datasets/oscar).

 ## Send us a postcard!